 The restlessness was unbearable, as all I wanted to do was go for a long hike/run around like a headless chicken and cry – but my body was too weak.
 So the music had to do the marching for me – I found some guitar plugins to play with and kept thinking to myself: “I need protection from all of this.
 It’s too much pain, too much to process all at once.
 I need some kind of armour for my heart.”

 And there it was.
 Heart Armour.
-I listened to it on repeat, everytime I had to go out and face the town we both lived in.
-Every Time I saw him with another girl.
-And everytime I bumped into him on the streets, when he attempted to explain himself/trying to manipulate me – Heart Armour 33 was played on repeat on my headphones, reminding me that there is a warrior inside of me, inside of all of us and I refused to continue to give him so much power over my emotions.
+I listened to it on repeat, every time I had to go out and face the town we both lived in.
+Every time I saw him with another girl.
+And every time I bumped into him in town, when he attempted to explain himself/trying to manipulate me – Heart Armour 33 was played on repeat on my headphones, reminding me that there is a warrior inside of me, inside of all of us and I refused to continue to give him so much power over my emotions.
 I claimed myself back and my armour gave me the protection and shelter I needed to heal from it all.

 Since then the meaning of Heart Armour 33 has deepened and outgrown itself, as well as the original story behind it – because of all the feedback I’ve received from my wonderful listeners.
 I feel incredibly honored that this song and symbolism has empowered and inspired others when they needed it most, not just during break ups but life’s challenges in general.
-You make all this so worth it and have given this a whole other meaning!
+You make all this so worth it and have given this song a whole new meaning!

 So why the 33?
 This number has haunted me for years now, appearing everywhere ever since my ex mentioned it “followed” him around.
 I still see an awful lot of 33’s these days.
 They say it means the universe is communicating with you or something.
 Who knows, I quite like the mystery – it makes life a little more exciting.

 Love and Unicorns,